Reserves help Spurs dismiss Hornets

-Forbes finished five shy of career high by making 8 of 11 shots in 22 minutes.
+Forbes finished five points shy of a career high by making 8 of 11 shots in 22 minutes.

+“It felt good to play some more minutes and make some shots,” Forbes said.
+“I just try to contribute any way I can and do what they tell me to do and try to affect the game in some way.
+That’s all I was thinking -- that and to try to keep my confidence high.”

+Fellow reserve Rudy Gay added 20 points for the Spurs (5-4), who earned a 64-16 advantage over Charlotte in bench scoring.

 The Spurs led 80-71 entering the fourth quarter and 86-73 with 10:16 to go before Charlotte fought back to get to within 90-86 with 5:25 remaining.